lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 Of course, there is a tipping point (like with the gravity of a start) that when a method is too big, it will collapse, meaning someone will take it apart and split it into smaller methods.

+### What is a long method and what is a short method

+I am not sure there exists a definition of what is a long method and what is a short method.
+This is of course something subjective (depending on individual or team preferences).

+I could say this (citing Sandi Metz): anything bigger than 5 lines of code could be considered a long method.

+But I think a better definition could be along the following lines:

+* If you need to read twice, a method to remember/understand each line of it is long.

+* If you need to read it twice to understand what it does is (probably) too long (or could use some renaming)

+Thus *a short method is one that can be understood quickly at a glance*.

 ### The main problems with long methods

 There are three main problems: